MystenLabs/walrus/docs/devnet-public/overview.md

 true fact to storage nodes (that may not otherwise have ran decoding), and does not change the output of read in any case.

-Noe however that partial reads leveraging the systematic nature of the encoding may return partial reads for inconsistently encoded files.
+Note however that partial reads leveraging the systematic nature of the encoding may return partial reads for inconsistently encoded files.
 Thus if consistency and availability of reads is important dapps should do full reads rather than partial reads.